 Be sure to write down your login credentials in a secure place.
-If you forget your password you will not be able to access the DVR, and you will need to contact Concord customer support to reset the DVR password.
+If you forget your password you will not be able to access the DVR, and you will need to contact Concord customer support to reset the DVR password if you have not set up e-mail notifications.